• Skip to primary navigation

 How to Make Cute Christmas Place Cards

-Place cards for Christmas are super useful when you have a large number of people coming to your home.
-They also can look elegant and lovely and it eliminates the “where should I sit?” question invitees ask all the time.
-They even add to the table decor when matched with the table cloth and plates.
+Place cards for Christmas are super helpful when many people come to your home.
+They can also look elegant and lovely, and they eliminate the “where should I sit?” question invitees ask all the time.
+They even add to the table decor when matched with the tablecloth (Affiliate Link) and plates.

 Jump to: